mshnjffr/e_commerce_store/README.md

 ## 🎯 Project Purpose

-This project serves as a **practical training platform** for developers learning to work with Cody.
+This project serves as a **practical training platform** for developers learning to work with AI coding assistants.
 It provides real-world scenarios and comprehensive exercises that teach:

+- 🤖 **AI Assistant Integration**: How to effectively use Cody for code generation, debugging, and refactoring
+- 🔧 **Hands-on Exercises**: 5 progressive exercises covering beginner to advanced scenarios
+- 🏗️ **Production-ready Patterns**: Best practices for full-stack development with React and FastAPI
+- 🐛 **Realistic Debugging**: Intentional bugs and challenges that mirror real development issues

 ## ✨ Features